About

 Where we began

-Stagecraft Works started as a small workshop solving practical problems for live performers.
-Early projects involved creating dependable effects, hand-built mechanisms and objects that had to work under the unpredictable conditions of a stage show.
-Working closely with magicians, theatre makers and touring performers forged a simple principle:
+Stagecraft Works began as a small workshop building magic, illusions and practical effects for live performers.
+Early projects focused on creating dependable methods, hand-built mechanisms and concealed systems that had to work flawlessly under the unpredictable conditions of a stage show.

 If something fails in performance, the method doesn’t matter - the engineering wasn’t good enough.